 Instead of sitting normally in the chair, the sitter will turn the chair around and place legs on either side of the chair, typically using the back of the chair as an armrest.

 There are many different reasons why a person would choose to sit this way.
-It could convey that the character is edgy but still approachable, slightly rebellious but not destructively so
+Not unlike wearing a baseball cap backwards or sideways,it could convey that the character is edgy but still approachable, slightly rebellious but not destructively so

 , to appear carefree or too bored to care, or too calm and collected to make a big deal about things, giving off a "cool" vibe, though it may backfire and give the appearance of looking Totally Radical